mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     Close the training phase of the last node

-You can get rid of this warning either by doing what the warning asks you, namely use the generator syntax and provide a ``None`` generator for the non-trainable nodes, or by switching off MDP warnings altogether:
+You can get rid of this warning either by doing what the warning asks you, namely use the iterator syntax and provide a ``None`` iterator for the non-trainable nodes, or by switching off MDP warnings altogether:
 ::